NSIS-Dev/Documentation/Reference/BGFont.md

 # BGFont

 Specifies the font used to show the text on the background gradient.
 To set the color use [`BGGradient`][1].
-If no parameters are specified, the default font will be used.
+The default font will be used if no parameters are specified.
 The default font is bold and italic Times New Roman.

 ## Parameters